OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Texts/DEVLOG.md

 # History

 ## November 7, 2024
+- [x] Detected Colours Page (An Attempt At Better User Input #1)
+    - [x] Merge the colour maps
+    - [x] On "Detected Colours", mark colours user already has
 - [x] BUGFIX: Some hex codes are over 255.
 Do it in Go. clean the catalog. not the sanitized data.
 - [x] Re-design colour mapper to consumerist-facing
     - [x] Extract the colours from the product catalogs themselves, build mapper with that.